guinetn/basecamp/assets/slides/security/ssh.md

 * sftp.exe            is the service that provides the Secure File Transfer Protocol, and runs over SSH
 * scp.exe             is a file copy utility that runs on SSH

+* stunnel             https://www.stunnel.org/ proxy designed to add TLS encryption functionality to existing clients and servers without any changes in the programs' code
 ## FORWARDING

 * Local forwarding